The 1911 murder of Avis Linnell, a 19-year-old music student, in the Boston YWCA was one of the most sensational crimes in New England history.

-In 1908, a new preacher came to her church in Hyannis.
-He was a tall, handsome giant from Virginia said to be touched with mysticism.
+In 1908, a new preacher, Clarence Richeson, came to her church in Hyannis.
+People said the tall, handsome giant from Virginia was touched with mysticism.
 Avis fell in love with him, and he returned her feelings.
 On her 19th birthday, he gave her a ring.

-Richeson employed a Southern style of preaching.
-His energy and exuberance were too much for the conservative Cape Codders.
-He resigned in 1910.
+Richeson employed an energetic Southern style of preaching.
+The conservative Cape Codders couldn't take his exuberance, so he resigned in 1910.

 In early 1911 Avis told her mother they had broken up.
 In March, Richeson announced his engagement to Violet Edmands, a well-connected, rich young woman from Brookline.

 On Oct.
 14, 1911, Avis Linnell was starting her second year at the New England Conservatory when she was found nearly dead on the floor of the YWCA bathroom.
-She died before an ambulance could be called.
+She died before an ambulance arrived.
 An autopsy revealed she was several weeks pregnant and that she had taken cyanide.
 Her death was ruled a suicide.

-Several hours after Avis died, a YWCA matron called Richeson to tell him what happened.
-He said he barely knew her and demanded to know why he was called.
-The matron replied that he’d had lunch with her that day and ought to be notified.
+But several hours after Avis died, a YWCA matron called Richeson to tell him what happened.
+He said he barely knew her and demanded to know why she called him.
+The matron replied that he’d had lunch with her that day and ought to know.